Bonfi96/PW_FAQ/index.md

+# Pokewalk FAQ, Guide and Info

+## Info

+Pokewalk is available for free on [Google Play](https://play.google.com/store/apps/details?id=com.binarygraft.pokewalk).
+The app contains Ads

+### Requirements
+The app requires a device running Android 4.4 or above and a google account.
+If you are using the app for PoGo you need to use the same account you linked.

+The app does not require you to install Google Fit, but you can use it to check if the app is working while waiting for PoGo to sync.

+## Guide
+Using the app is really simple

+* Open the app and login with your google account
+* Pick

-## Pokewalk FAQ
+## FAQ

 Here's a collection of the most common question and their relative answers about the Pokewalk app.

+### What's the difference with Defit?
+Why is it useful?
+Pokewalk has been created to be quick to use and painless.
+Unlike Defit it does not have to stay open in the background, hence, you'll probably have less trouble on devices with annoying battery savers that close apps when you don't want to.
+In the context of PoGo the app has been reported to be useful to reach the 50Km weekly goal or especially to hatch eggs thanks to the notifications you can receive after a certain distance has been reached.

 ### Can I use Pokewalk while playing
 Yes you can, the distance you pick will be added over time even while playing.

 ### Do I have to leave Pokewalk open for it to work?
 No, after you add some distance you can close it and don't worry about it